stevenabreu7/nir-hub-frontend/README.md

 npm run dev
 ```

-The application will be available at `http://localhost:3000`
+The application will be available at `http://localhost:3000`.
+To avoid CORS issues, you can use mock data by setting `const USE_MOCK_DATA = true` in `src/services/api.js`.

 ### Building for Production